Sacral and Throat Chakras

 The brain in our head reigns supreme, but the gut is the 2nd brain and the older one of the two.
 Before you had a neocortex and frontal lobes, you only had the gut and instincts to guide you.
 Hence gut-instinct is real.
 The gut produces 95% of the serotonin in your body, and other neuron cells and neurotransmitters live there too.

-The Third Eye or 6th chakra, or as I call it, your brain shock-rah, located between your eyebrows, is in front of the Executive Center area of your brain.
-It governs the pineal gland in your brain, which makes hormones based on the light, the entire brain, eyes, visualizing happens here, and the sinus/nose area.
+The Third Eye and 6th chakra, or as I call it, your brain shock-rah, located between your eyebrows, is in front of the Executive Center area of your brain.
+It governs the pineal gland in your brain, which makes hormones based on the light, the entire brain, eyes, and the sinus/nose area.
+Visualizing and/or tapping into your intuition happens here,

 It is your area of psychic awareness and connection.
 If you can open that shock-rah and tap into a connection with the higher realms, this guidance can direct your actions.
 There are many ways to receive guidance.
 Opening the third eye will help you discover your way.